 We have identified four sub-focus areas in dire need of attention: Climate change, water, food supply/food security, and migrant workers.
 Faithful to past work on our Congregation, the JCC has suggested these areas be addressed through the lens of three filters: Racism, women and children, and investments.

-Current members include Providence Associates Barbara Cottrell, Ben Kite, Marsha McCarty, Jeanne Rewa and Susan Weber; and Sisters of Providence Donna Butler, Kathleen Desautels (justice promoter), Jeanne Hagelskamp (general officer liaison), Tracey Horan, Rosemary Schmalz (secretary), Barbara Sheehan and Rosemary Ward.
+Current members include Providence Associates Ben Kite, Marsha McCarty, Jeanne Rewa and Susan Weber; and Sisters of Providence Kathleen Desautels, Jeanne Hagelskamp, Tracey Horan, Rosemary Schmalz, Barbara Sheehan, Rosemary Ward and Barbara Battista.

 Our work with 8th Day Center for Justice